 We direct our research and development efforts towards the development of immunotherapeutic and prophylactic vaccine products for the treatment of cancer and protection against pathogenic microbes respectively, using our proprietary TAP technology.
 We have focused our efforts initially on the development of a therapeutic vaccine for applications in cancer treatment while demonstrating the breadth of the TAP technology for the development of prophylactic vaccines and its ability to complement currently approved and emerging products in both cancer therapeutics and prophylactic vaccines against microbes.
 This approach allows the company to pursue its own internal product development while positioning the company to enter into multiple partnerships and licensing agreements.
-The company previously produced, and still plans to produce in the future, its TAP vaccines by inserting the TAP gene material into a proprietar y, modified adeno virus licensed from Crucell Holland B.V.
-(Netherlands; "Crucell"), and it is used as the prototype vaccine product for performing invitro immunological and animal preclinical studies.
+The company previously produced, and still plans to produce in the future, its TAP vaccines by inserting the TAP gene material into a proprietary, modified adeno virus licensed from Crucell Holland B.V.
+(Netherlands; "Crucell"), and it is used as the prototype vaccine product for performing in-vitro immunological and animal preclinical studies.
 We have organized our research and development efforts to take advantage of our partners' capabilities while reducing our overhead costs.
 Our relationship with the University of British Columbia ("UBC") has allowed the company to conduct contract research and development by employing highly skilled scientists at UBC.
 The research and development team performs the basic research on the biological function of TAP and related licensed technology as well as preclinical animal studies in cancer and infectious diseases.
 We also receive a substantive amount of technical support from our proposed licensing partner, Crucell, in the development of our TAP adeno virus based vaccine product.
-Further, the company contracts out through Molecular Medicine BioServices, Inc. "(Molecular Medicine") the production of clin ical grade vaccine product to be used in preclinical studies that require production facilities with Good Manufacturing Practices (GMP) and Good Laboratory Practices (GLP) certification.
+Further, the company contracts out through Molecular Medicine BioServices, Inc. "(Molecular Medicine") the production of clinical grade vaccine product to be used in preclinical and clinical studies is that require production fa